lrspeiser/DensityDependentMetricModel/README.md

 ## Abstract

 Galactic rotation curves remain flat at large radii, contradicting Newtonian predictions based solely on visible matter.
 We test a density-dependent metric modification in which gravity strengthens as the baryonic density ρ falls below a critical threshold ρ_c.
-The enhancement factor follows ξ(ρ) = 1 + A(ρ_c/ρ)^n, where A and n control the strength and sharpness of the transition.
-Fitting 132,000 high-quality Gaia DR3 stars with dynamic nested sampling, we achieve excellent reproduction of the Milky Way rotation curve using only visible matter totaling 2.15 × 10¹⁰ M_☉—consistent with independent baryon estimates.
-Our enhanced power-law model with A = 5.22 ± 2.43 and n = 1.245 ± 0.004 provides the necessary gravitational boost at galactic scales while the fitted transition density ρ_c = (6.83 ± 2.58) × 10¹⁵ M_☉/kpc³ ensures Solar System compatibility.
-The model achieves decisive Bayesian evidence over General Relativity with Δlog(Z) ≈ 4.8 × 10⁹, demonstrating that environment-triggered gravity enhancement can explain galactic dynamics without dark matter.
+As our primary result, we report a “tidal-band” enhancement form (xi_type="tidal_band") that yields decisive evidence over a General Relativity (GR) baseline on Milky Way data while preserving Solar System safety and producing observationally reasonable gravitational redshift expectations in voids.
+Using dynamic nested sampling on Gaia DR3 stellar kinematics, the current tidal-band run achieves log-evidence log(Z) = -9.82153×10⁵ ± 0.06 with a representative best-fit snapshot ρ_c ≈ 1.19 × 10¹⁵ M_☉/kpc³, γ_exp ≈ 3.04, and λ_max ≈ 4.23.
+This corresponds to a Δlog(Z) ≈ +5.09×10⁵ relative to our GR baseline (log(Z)_GR ≈ -1.49090×10⁶), constituting decisive support for a density/structure-dependent modification without dark matter.
+An earlier enhanced power-law variant (secondary result here) attains higher evidence on the same data but offers weaker high-density screening; we therefore adopt tidal-band as our lead explanation due to its Solar System compatibility and void-redshift plausibility, while ongoing sampling is expected to further close any evidence gap.

 ## A metric solution to the missing mass problem